The purpose

 How I got the bug, I described in one of my first entries.

-As often, there is no right and wrong regarding hermetospheres.
+As with most occupations, there is no right and wrong with hermetospheres.
 Over time, I established my own way of exploring this wonderful world.
 Here, you find the basic principles that worked best for me so far.
-I suppose these might change with more and more experience.

 Every new container is an experiment.
 My ambition is to find set-ups where the initial selection of plants stays in balance for as long as possible, and every plant is able to develop second and third generations with as few interventions as possible.

-• Because lava releases virtually no nutrients, and because I plant my jars sparingly, I add a limited amount of nutrients to my substrate: 1 part of an organic fertilizer (N:K2O:P2O5 = 1.2:1.2:0.9) is mixed with 5 parts moistened (drained) coco peat, and this mixture is then mixed with 20 parts moistened (drained) lava.
+- Because lava releases virtually no nutrients, and because I plant my jars sparingly, I add a limited amount of nutrients to my substrate: 1 part of earthworm humus (N:K2O:P2O5 = 1.2:1.2:0.9) is mixed with 5 parts moistened (drained) coco peat, and this mixture is then mixed with 20 parts moistened (drained) lava.
 The coco peat helps retain moisture and nutrients in the substrate.

-• Where the glasses are placed, they do not receive direct sunlight and most likely too little natural light.
-Therefore, they are additionally illuminated by two LED lights in a 12h rhythm; light intensity varies between 10 and 100 µmol m-2 s-1 depending on the time of day and the position on the shelf; direct sunlight is avoided at all time.
+- Where the containers are placed, they do not receive direct sunlight and most likely too little natural light.
+Therefore, they are additionally illuminated by two LED lights in a 12h rhythm; light intensity varies between 10 and 100 µmol m-2 s-1 depending on the time of day and the position on the shelf.
+Direct sunlight is avoided at all time; it rapidly heats up the inside and thus damages life.

-• Containers are only opened for minor adaptions and window-cleaning.
+- Containers are opened for minor adaptions and window-cleaning only.
 On this occasion, I usually take pictures to document the development.

-• I only use plants that can deal with the specific conditions in my indoor containers: Permanantly high humidity of up to 100%; small differences between day and night temperatures; around 20°C year-round.
+- I only use plants that can deal with the specific conditions in my indoor containers: Permanently high relative humidity of up to 95%; small differences between day and night temperatures, around 20°C year-round.
 So, almost all my plants are native to the humid, tropical low-land regions of Central and South America, Africa or South-East Asia.

 Almost thirty years after my degree in plant physiology and microbiology, the newly discovered passion for hermetospheres led me back to my personal roots.